jsacko/Text-Classification-Kaggle-Competition-2025/README.md

 [![vLLM](https://img.shields.io/badge/Inference-vLLM-blue?style=for-the-badge)](https://github.com/vllm-project/vllm)

 ## 📖 Overview
 This project implements a **hybrid NLP architecture** to predict rule violations in Reddit comments.
-To uphold community norms across diverse subreddits, I engineered an ensemble combining the reasoning capabilities of **Instruction-Tuned LLMs (Qwen)** with the classification stability of **Bi-directional Encoders (DeBERTa-v3)**.
+To uphold community norms across diverse subreddits, I engineered an ensemble combining the reasoning capabilities of **Instruction-Tuned LLMs (Qwen)** with the classification stability of **Bidirectional Encoders (DeBERTa-v3)**.

 The solution addresses high-class imbalance and noisy unstructured text (emojis, obfuscated URLs) to achieve a **0.884 AUC** on the leaderboard.